 A Logical Method for Promoting Coexistence is a method that involves the exchange of information between different dissimilar or independently operated networks or devices and may also involve algorithms seeking to maximize the quality of service for all participants.

 This standard project addresses USA Rules and may address the rules of other regulatory domains in the TV band white spaces, the 5GHz license-exempt bands and the general authorized access in 3.5GHz bands.
-During the project lifetime, the draft standard may be modified to address any new or changing regulatory rule in the TV band white spaces, the 5GHz license-exempt bands
+During the project lifetime, the draft standard may be modified to address any new or changing regulatory rule in the TV band white spaces, the 5GHz license-exempt bands and the 3.5GHz bands.

 Reference: